hmrc/mdtp-dog-team-apprentice/tasks/database-familiarisation.md

 Then, work on the detail view, passing in a **query parameter** via the URL, which Mongoose can use to find and return a single, specific database entry.

+If you are completing the stretch goal, you will have to create an **app.post()** route.
+You will need to install the **body-parser** NPM module in order to handle form data passed in the HTTP request object.

-If you are using Django, you already have an SQL database set up from installation, so this exercise doesn't apply.
+**If you are using Django, you already have an SQL database set up from installation, so this exercise doesn't apply.**